Statistical inference for multivariate extremes via a geometric approach

-The shape of $G$ is important as a description of the extremal dependence of the underlying random vector.
-Limit sets exist for a much more general class of light-tailed marginal distributions than exponential, but we specify to this case so that there is a clear correspondence between the shape of $G$ and the dependence structure. \citet{NoldeWadsworth21} showed how $G$ can be used to determine an array of extremal dependence measures which generally relate to representations of multivariate extremes that are more useful than MRV when the spectral measure $H$ places mass on one or more sets $\mathbb{B}_C$ as in equation~\eqref{eq:BC}.
+\citet{NoldeWadsworth21} showed how $G$ can be used to determine an array of extremal dependence measures which generally relate to representations of multivariate extremes that are more useful than multivariate regular variation when the spectral measure $H$ places mass on one or more sets $\mathbb{B}_C$ as in equation~\eqref{eq:BC}.
 These include expressions for determining the residual tail dependence coefficient \citep{LedfordTawn97}, key elements of the conditional extremes model \citep{HeffernanTawn04}, the angular dependence function \citep{WadsworthTawn13}, and the dependence coefficients of \citet{Simpsonetal20}, which can be used to help determine the sets $\mathbb{B}_C$ on which $H$ places mass.
-Examples of $G$ are given for $d=2,3$ in Section~\ref{sec:examplelimitsets} of the supplement.

 Given the importance of the shape of $G$, a natural question that arises is how to estimate this from a sample of data.
 To date this question has been studied very little indeed; \citet{JacobMasse96} study estimation from a theoretical perspective but with no implementation.
 Very recently, \citet{SimpsonTawn22} outlined an estimation approach in the bivariate case.